Criminal Investigations in Manassas

 Crimes Commonly Investigated Before Arrests

 Crimes that tend to be investigated before an arrest include sex crimes like possession of child pornography or sexual battery, which have become increasingly common, distribution and manufacture of drugs, as well as financial crimes such as embezzlement or fraud.

 Signs You May Be Under Investigation

 The primary red flag that someone is being investigated for a crime is that police contact him and ask questions.
-In many cases, police will present their enquiries as being innocent or simply an attempt to collect information or get the individual’s side of the story.
+In many cases, police will present their inquiries as being innocent or simply an attempt to collect information or get the individual’s side of the story.
 If police are talking to you, however, this almost invariably means they are trying to build a criminal case against you.

 Usually, the purpose of the conversation is for the police to elicit incriminating statements or merely inconsistent statements.
-This is investigative technique used to assist police in developing probable cause, which is necessary to obtain a warrant for any number of crimes so that the individual may be arrested and charged.
+This is an investigative technique used to assist police in developing probable cause, which is necessary to obtain a warrant for any number of crimes so that the individual may be arrested and charged.

 Possibility of Having Accounts Frozen During an Investigation

 It is possible for your financial accounts to be frozen by police.
 This is typically permitted by an order issued by a judge.
 This occurs commonly when police have probable cause to believe that an account contains proceeds that are illicit or are the product of illegal activities, such as the sale of drugs, prostitution, or some other criminal acts.

 In most cases, the individual will get a notice that their account is frozen, not a prior warning, along with information about how to appeal the action or have a hearing on that issue.
 The judge presiding over the hearing will then make a determination as to whether funds should remain frozen or whether they can be released.